ademakov/Oroch/README.md

 It seems that these libraries are extremely good at what they do.
 Mostly they focus on the speed.
 To this end they limit other features and flexibility.
 For instance, some of the libraies handle only 32-bit integers.
 Or implement a narrow set of compression algorithms.
+Or they are too big.

 The focus of the Oroch library is flexibility and ability to switch to other compression method by changing just a single line of the code.
 It is also